Working with Webhooks

 }

-With the identifier, you can query the Remote API to get the most recent version of the resource.
+With this identifier, you can query the Remote API to get the most recent version of the resource.
 Specifically for the payslip.released

 event type, if the payslip exists, its identifier will be returned.
 Otherwise, the Remote API will return the identifier of a sample payslip file.
 Then, they can be checked using the Download payslip PDF file endpoint.

-ℹ️ The sample payslip file is only displayed for testing purposes since it can take some time to have payslips in the test environment, and it does not reflect an actual payslip, as these may have different formats and information depending on each country.
+⚠️ The sample payslip file is only displayed for testing purposes since it can take some time to have payslips in the test environment.
+It does not reflect an actual payslip, as actual payslips may have different formats and information depending on each country.

 When you’re ready to release your integration, replace the domain with https://gateway.remote.com